Prostitution in Argentina: History

 Between 1870 and World War I the country developed a reputation as "the port of missing women" as a result of Jewish white slavers and pimps who took advantage of poverty, unemployment and pogroms in Eastern Europe to recruit young Jewish women into prostitution in South America with false promises of marriage.
 One of the criminal organisations involved, the Zwi Migdal, had 30,000 women in 2,000 brothels.
 At the same time, Jewish religious organisations in Argentina worked to prevent prostitution among Jewish women in the country.
-Most of the prostitutes in Argentina in this period were non-immigrant Catholics, but anti-semitism fuelled concerns about Jewish involvement in prostitution.
+Most of the prostitutes in Argentina in this period were non-immigrant Catholics, but antisemitism fuelled concerns about Jewish involvement in prostitution.
 In 2013, filmmaker Gabriela Böhm released a documentary film In Raquel’s Footsteps investigating Jewish participation in the sex industry in Argentina in the early 20th century.

 The system of regulated prostitution in Buenos Aires was abolished in 1934.
 In 1954, Juan Perón reintroduced the regularity system.
 Local authorities could license brothels in "suitable places*.
 The following year Buenos Aires announced a $6,516,000 scheme to build a street of 34 brothels.
 After the military coup on 16 September 1955, Peron was deposed and his regulation decree rescinded.
 The new red-light district in Buenos Aires was never built.
 In 2003, the Telefe channel made a television comedy series called Disputas expressing the horror and filth of the common Argentine prostitute, it starred the actresses Mirta Busnelli, Belén Blanco, Dolores Fonzi, Julieta Ortega and Florencia Peña.

 AMMAR

-The Association of Women Sex Workers in Argentina in Action for Our Rights (AMMAR) is a major organization fighting for sex worker rights.
+The Association of Women Sex Workers in Argentina in Action for Our Rights (AMMAR) is a major organization fighting for sex workers' rights.
 It was formed in 1994 by 60 sex workers, and grew to 15,000 members over the next 10 years.
 In 1995 it joined the Argentine Workers' Central Union (Central de Trabajadores Argentinos), and in 1997 was affiliated into the Network of Sex Workers of Latin America and the Caribbean (RedTraSex).

 In January 2004, the head of the Rosario branch, Sandra Cabrera was murdered.
 Federal policeman Diego Parvlucyk was charged with her murder, although the case never went to trial.
 As part of the backlash after her murder, Santa Fe's notoriously corrupt Public Morality Police were disbanded.

 LGBT prostitutes

-Gay prostitutes are marginalized in Argentina.